Very Important: Do not try to treat yourself!

 Dr. Pauline Lysak is a psychiatrist who specializes in treating complex patients with both mental and physical health challenges, including many who have been treatment-resistant.
 She’s worked in a variety of different hospital and clinic settings, most of the last several years in private practice.
 A big focus in her practice is educating people about their illness.

-Mark Roseman is a software developer and writer.
+Mark Roseman is a software developer, entrepreneur, writer, and mental health advocate.
 He has helped Pauline run the front office of her private practice.
 They also happen to be married to each other.

 What inspired this site?